 There are probably more versions of pimento cheese spread in the South than there are grandmothers.
 Ours is a salty/tangy/spicy mix of raw milk Cabot Vermont Cheddar, Hellmann’s mayo, pimento peppers and spices.
 At the table it’s got as many roles as Zelig.
 On a cracker.
 On a burger.
 On a slice of bread.
 Or, one of my favorites, swept to your mouth on ribs of celery.

-Made in our own kitchen.
+Made at Zingerman's Creamery.
 Hand packed in a simple plastic deli tub.